Banská Bystrica: Culture

 There are four theaters in Banská Bystrica.
 The State Opera (Štátna opera v Banskej Bystrici) was founded in 1959.
 It has given the opera world several divas, Edita Gruberová being the most famous one.
 Every summer, the State Opera organizes a popular open-air festival at Zvolen Castle. Štúdio tanca is a professional contemporary dance theater established in 1998.
 A professional marionette theater, Bábkové divadlo na Rázcestí (Puppet Theater at the Fork in the Road) founded in 1960, organizes the only marionette festival in Slovakia.
 Theatre from the Passage (Slovak: Divadlo z Pasáže) is Slovakia's only theater with a mentally disabled cast whose mission is to help integrate mentally disabled people in society.

 The oldest museum in the city is the Museum of Central Slovakia (Slovak: Stredoslovenské múzeum), founded in 1889.
 Its historical exposition is located in the Thurzo House on SNP Square, while the natural history exposition is in the Tihányi Mansion in Radvaň.
 The Old Town Hall building at City Castle hosts the State Gallery (Slovak: Štátna Galéria) specialized in contemporary Slovak art.
 The Museum of the Slovak National Uprising (Slovak: Múzeum Slovenského národného povstania) features a collection of 203,000 militaria, including an open-air exhibition of World War II heavy weapons.
 Other noteworthy museums are the regional Literature and Music Museum (Slovak: Literárne a hudobné múzeum) and Slovakia's only Postal Museum (Slovak: Poštové múzeum Slovenskej pošty).

 The town is the setting for the book St Peter's Umbrella by Kálmán Mikszáth, published in 1895.
 The book was part of a large increase in Hungarian writing at the time, which was symptomatic of the rise in Hungarian separatism against what was seen as the oppression of the German Habsburgs.

-From 22 to 28 February 1959 the first festival of the Czechoslovak cinema was presented in Banská Bystrica.
-While it was planned by Český film as a showcase of the national film production it turned into a tribunal for those films that did not fit the ideological guidelines of the Communist Party.
+From 22 to 28 February 1959, the first festival of Czechoslovak cinema was presented in Banská Bystrica.
+While it was planned by Český film as a showcase of the national film production, it turned into a tribunal for those films that did not fit the ideological guidelines of the Communist Party.
 Several films were banned, among them: Tri prání directed by Ján Kadár and Elmar Klos, Zde jsou lvi by Václav Krška, Hvezda jede na jih by Oldrich Lipský and Konec jasnovidce by Vladimír Svitáček and Ján Roháč.

 There are four folklore ensembles for adults and three for children.
 Their aim is to preserve and present Slovak folklore traditions, especially the traditional music.
 The oldest one is the award-winning Urpín Folklore Ensemble, founded in 1957.
 Mladosť Folklore Ensemble is affiliated with University of Matej Bel.